 Meet the Salem State STEP Coaches

-Hello!
+Megan Wigton: Hello!
 My name is Megan Wigton and I coordinate the Student Transition and Engagement Program at Salem State.
-I started the program in 2012 and have watched it grow and expand over the last five years.
-I deal with all the administrative aspects of the program in addition to coaching the peer mentors, first-year and second-year students.
+I started the program in 2012 and have watched it grow and expand over the years.
+I deal with all the administrative aspects of the program in addition to coaching the peer mentors and focusing on the STEP 2.0 program for sophomores.
 I love my job!
-One of my passions is to increase access and equity in higher education, which I get to focus on every day through STEP.
+One of my passions is to increase access and equity in higher education, which I get to do every day through STEP.
 I am originally from Juneau, Alaska but went to college in Santa Cruz, California.
-I moved to the East Coast in 2006 to pursue my first graduate degree in Theology.
-In 2008 I got married and settled in Rockport, MA.
-I graduated with my Masters of Education in Higher Education in Student Affairs from Salem State in 2013.
-I spend my free time cooking and eating yummy food, chasing after my 2 year old son, and preparing for the arrival of my daughter who is due in August 2017!
-I am looking forward to meeting you and getting to know you more this fall!
+I moved to the East Coast in 2006 to pursue my first graduate degree in theology after which I got married and settled here on the North Shore.
+I graduated with my masters of education in higher education in student affairs from Salem State in 2013.
+I enjoy running, traveling, cooking and eating good food and spending time with my family.
+I have two small children and an adoring dog.
+I look forward to meeting you and getting to know you more!

 Blaire Thompson: Hey y’all!
 My name is Blaire and I am excited to be part of the STEP family as a success coach while completing my graduate studies in SSU Higher Education Student Affairs program.
 I am an ‘island gal’ who was born and raised in Nassau, Bahamas.
 My eagerness to see the world (and my mom) pushed me to pursue a tertiary education at Johnson & Wales University in Miami, Florida.
 From that point, I accomplished so many personal and professional goals and solidified my purpose in higher education.